Lab1 - Introduction to FastAPI & Development Setup

 - Use the

-decorator to define a POST endpoint. - Implement a function named
+@app.post("/cars/")decorator to define a POST endpoint. - Implement a function named

-that:- Accepts a
+add_carthat:- Accepts a

-model instance. - Assigns a unique ID to each new car by calculating the length of
+Carmodel instance. - Assigns a unique ID to each new car by calculating the length of

-plus one. - Stores the car in
+cars_dbplus one. - Stores the car in

-using the assigned ID. - Returns a JSON response confirming the addition of the car.
+cars_dbusing the assigned ID. - Returns a JSON response confirming the addition of the car.

 - Accepts a